Kysumi/dyno-table/README.md

 A powerful, type-safe, and fluent DynamoDB table abstraction layer for Node.js applications.

+Allows you to work with DynamoDB in a single table design pattern

 ## ✨ Features

 - **Type-safe operations**: Ensures type safety for all DynamoDB operations.